Mazie Hirono: Elections

 In 1980, Hirono was elected to Hawaii's 12th House district in a multi-member district with Democratic State Representative David Hagino.
 Hawaii eliminated multi-member districts, and after redistricting she ran for Hawaii's 20th House district and won.
-After redistricting again in 1984, she ran for the newly redrawn Hawaii's 32nd House district and won.
-In 1992, after redistricting, she ran in the newly redrawn Hawaii's 22nd House district.
-She won the three-candidate Democratic primary with 91% of the vote.
+After redistricting again in 1984, she ran successfully for the newly redrawn 32nd House District.
+In 1992, after redistricting, she ran one last time in the newly redrawn 22nd House district.
+She easily won the three-candidate Democratic primary with 91% of the vote.
 She won the general election and served only one term in the 22nd district before retiring in 1994 to run for statewide office.

 Tenure

-From 1980 to 1994, Hirono served in the Hawaii House of Representatives, passing more than 120 laws.
-She was honored by a coalition of leaseholders as Legislator of the Year in 1984.
+Hirono served in the Hawaii House of Representatives from 1981 to 1994, sponsoring many bills that became state law.

 Committee assignments

 From 1987 to 1992, she was Chair of the Consumer Protection and Commerce Committee.